Ferrara Emilia Romagna And San Marino, Italy Travel Guide

 Ferrara is not on a major navigable waterway for urban public transport.
 Boat trips along the Po River or in the Po Delta are recreational tours.

 No cable cars, funiculars, or other unique transport systems exist in Ferrara.
-Its flat landscape eliminates the need for such systems.
+Its flat landscape eliminates the necessity of such systems.

 Ferrara's flat terrain makes it relatively accessible for mobility-impaired travelers compared to hillier Italian cities.